MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 Contoso will complete the migration process as follows:

-1. As a first step, Contoso admins set up the Azure infrastructure, including provisioning Azure App Service, setting up Traffic Manager, and provisioning an Azure MySQL instance.
+1. As a first step, Contoso admins set up the Azure infrastructure, including provisioning Azure App Service, setting up Traffic Manager, and provisioning an Azure Datbase for MySQL instance.
 2. After preparing the Azure, they migrate the database using MySQL Workbench.
-3. After the database is running in Azure, they up a GitHub private repository for the Azure App Service with continuous delivery, and load it with the osTicket app.
+3. After the database is running in Azure, they up a GitHub private repository for Azure App Service with continuous delivery, and load it with the osTicket app.
 4. In the Azure portal, they load the app from GitHub to the Docker container running Azure App Service.
 5. They tweak DNS settings, and configure autoscaling for the app.